samtecspg/mason/README.md

 ![uml-diagram](images/uml-diagram.png)

 Mason's main function is to broker the relationship between 3 main objects:
 1. Clients - Technologies which can be used in various capacities as engines
-2. Engines -  The 4 main types of data engines by default (storage, execution, metastore and scheduler) which comprise the various ways in which a client can be utilized.
-This creates an abstraction for the main types of objects (Tables, Jobs, Schemas, etc.) that you would interact with while building data pipelines.
+2. Engines - The data engines which comprise the various ways in which a client can be used.
+On install, Mason includes the Storage, Execution, Metastore, and Scheduler Engines.
+Engines act as abstractions for the main types of objects (Tables, Jobs, Schemas, etc.) that you would interact with while building data pipelines.
 3. Operators - Parameterized definitions of work which interact with the various engines.

 You can think of the interaction between these 3 types of entities as follows: